- Remove the delete-this-class class from the navbar15_component div. This will change the positioning of the navbar to fixed.

 Audience: Laid-off and actively searching professionals, with adjacent employer-sponsored outplacement workflows

-My role: Founder, product strategy, UX architecture, AI workflow design, interface design, frontend implementation, brand/product direction, rapid prototyping
+Work: Product strategy, UX architecture, AI workflow design, interface design, front-end implementation, Supabase architecture, QA, and iteration

 The Problem

-The second is emotional: they are doing all of that while stressed, uncertain, and often isolated.
+The second is emotional.
+They are often doing that work while stressed, uncertain, and isolated.

-Most tools only solve a slice of the workflow.
+Most job-search tools only solve one slice of the workflow.
 A resume builder helps with a resume.
 A tracker stores applications.
 A job board shows roles.
-A spreadsheet can hold status.
 Notes apps hold interview prep.
-Chatbots can generate generic advice.
+Chatbots can generate advice.

 That fragmentation creates a hidden tax.
-The job seeker has to remember where everything lives, decide what to do next, and translate context from one tool to another while already under pressure.
+Users have to remember where everything lives, decide what to do next, and translate context from one tool to another while they are already under pressure.

 The design challenge was not just to add AI to job search.
 It was to make the search feel less scattered.